 - Fish Sauce – This brand is great tasting and high quality, as well as AIP compliant.

 - Great Lakes Unflavored Gelatin AKA red can – this is definitely a staple!
 You will use this to make gelatin “eggs” in baking.

 - Great Lakes Collagen Hydrolysate AKA green can – this is useful and beneficial to throw in smoothies, soups, AIP breakfast porridges, and really anything to add a bunch of healthy protein.
 It dissolves and does not gel like the red can.

-- Seasonings – high-quality sea salt (no more table salt!), turmeric, thyme, rosemary, sage, oregano, garlic powder, ground ginger, onion powder, cinnamon, mace
+- Seasonings – high-quality sea salt (no more table salt!), turmeric, thyme, rosemary, sage, oregano, garlic powder or granulated garlic, ground ginger, onion powder, cinnamon, mace